There's a lot of talk about inspired action in the law of attraction community. What is it, and how do you know when action is inspired or not?

 If there is a desire you have that you'd like to manifest, then you will want to change your beliefs and thoughts to come into alignment with that desire.
 In your mind, see yourself living that experience and feel how it would feel to be there.
 Get rid of any beliefs you hold that would contradict that vision.

-That's law of attraction in a nutshell.
+That's the law of attraction in a nutshell.
 I have some more in-depth articles on the law of attraction here and here since I'm keeping this short so that I can focus on the topic of inspired action specifically.

 What kind of action to take

-Now let's talk about action.
+Now, let's talk about action.
 People who really cling to the action part of the law of attraction are, in my opinion, people who don't fully believe in or understand the law of attraction.

 But that's not true.
 I mean, you can make it true for you.
 The law of attraction can definitely set that up for you.
 But who would want to do that?

-So then what kind of action needs to be taken, if any?
+So then, what kind of action needs to be taken, if any?

 How will you know when to take inspired action?

-Recently I was struggling with anxiety regarding my health.
-I was sitting in my living room reading a book and the last sentence I read talked about letting go.
+Recently, I was struggling with anxiety regarding my health.
+I was sitting in my living room reading a book, and the last sentence I read talked about letting go.
 I then heard what sounded like a scratch at my front door, so I got up expecting to find one of my cats out front wanting to come in.
-No animal was there, but as I stood at the door window, a big gust of wind came up and tons of leaves began falling in front of my porch.
+No animal was there, but as I stood at the door window, a big gust of wind came up, and tons of leaves began falling in front of my porch.
 They were "letting go".

 This could be mistaken for a coincidence, but when you really get into the habit of manifesting, you'll begin experiencing instances like this quite often.